-Idea: partition the heap into two generations based on how long an object has lived.
-Objects (unless they are too large and must be treated as special cases) are always allocated in the youngest generation heap (the "nursery") and promoted to the main heap only if they survive a specified number of collections (typically a small number) of the nursery (which are called "ephemeral" collections).
+Idea: partition the heap into two (or more) generations based on how long an object has lived.
+Objects (unless they are too large and must be treated as special cases) are always allocated in the subheap for the youngest generation heap (called the "nursery") and promoted to the mature level only if they survive a specified number of collections (typically a small number) of the nursery (which are called "ephemeral" collections).

-Note; the nursery is typically about the size of the L2 cache.
+Note: the nursery is typically about the size of the L2 cache.